Architecture and Design

 • Layer management

-• Matrix representations (adjacency, supra-adjacency)
+• Matrix representations (adjacency, supra-adjacency) with clear encoding rules

-Design Pattern: Facade Pattern - multi_layer_network provides a unified interface to complex NetworkX operations
+Design Pattern: Facade Pattern - multi_layer_network provides a unified interface to complex NetworkX operations and centralizes encoding/decoding rules

 Algorithms Layer

-Purpose: Network analysis algorithms optimized for multilayer networks
+Purpose: Network analysis algorithms optimized for multilayer networks.

 Key Components: